Cursed Knowledge

 tells TypeScript to disallow writing to it during type-checking.

-However, it’s a nearly meaningless guardrail because TypeScript allows assigning a type with a readonly
+However, it’s a meaningless guardrail because TypeScript allows assigning a type with a readonly

 property to a type with a writable property.